-This phrase did not exist in early Christian literature but began to surface in the 13th century and rose to prominence in English Bible translations during the Reformation.
+This phrase did not exist in early Christian literature but began to surface in the 13th century with Thomas Aquinas.
+He used the term to describe speaking in a foreign language that hearers did not understand.1 It rose to prominence in English Bible translations during the Reformation.

 Misunderstandings of the christian practice of tongues can be traced at least to the eighth century.
 The Venerable Bede commented on Acts 2:4 how the Greek should be understood as aliis linguis (other languages) rather than variis linguis (various languages).
-Bede believed that Pentecost was not about people understanding the languages being spoken, but a fulfilment of Isaiah 28:11, where the people heard languages they did not know.
-Aliis suited this position better.(1) MPL.
-Vol. 92.
-Bedæ Venerabilis: Liber Retractionis In Actus Apostolorum.
-Col. 999.
+Bede believed that Pentecost was not about people understanding the languages being spoken, but a fulfillment of Isaiah 28:11, where the people heard languages they did not know.
+Aliis suited this position better.2

-The first known reference to unknown tongue or alternatively translated, unknown language, can be found by the great 13th century Catholic teacher, Thomas Aquinas:
+The first known reference to unknown tongue or translated, unknown language, can be found by the great 13th-century Catholic teacher, Thomas Aquinas:

-Lingua ignota is not used in the Latin Bible, but quietly began to develop in the English translations.
-It was popularized by the English Geneva Bible and subsequently followed by the King James version, which made the concept universal in the English speaking world.
+The term Lingua ignota is not found in the Latin Bible, but quietly began to develop in the English translations.
+The English Geneva Bible popularized it.
+It was subsequently followed by the King James version, which made the concept universal in the English speaking world.

-Aquinas undoubtedly had influence on later leaders but this correlation has not been concretely made.
+Aquinas undoubtedly influence later leaders, but this awaits substantiation.

 The preface to the 1611 Authorized version holds an important as to why unknown tongues was added to their Bible:

-This preface tried to remedy two serious problems within the Catholic Church at the time.
-First of all, it was the reading out loud of Scripture in the Latin vernacular, which the majority of worshippers did not understand.
-Secondly, the King James preface promoted that the Bible was to be available in any language for anyone to read or listen to.
-This was a powerful argument at the time and had gone viral throughout Christendom.
-It was also perceived as a threat to the authority of the Church.
+This preface tried to remedy two difficult problems within the Catholic Church at the time.
+First of all, it was the reading out loud of Scripture in the Latin vernacular, which the majority of worshipers did not understand.
+Secondly, the King James preface promoted availability in any language for anyone to read or listen.
+This stance was a powerful argument at the time and had gone viral throughout Christendom.
+The leaders percieved promotion of local languages as a threat to the authority of the Church.

 Dante represents the Catholic mindset throughout the European world.
-This Latin sentiment would lead to leadership to refuse any encroachment on the Latin language which the Protestants and other groups and individuals pressed for.
-It wasn’t only an assertion about the primacy of the Latin language but fear that the rise of common languages would lead to ignorance.
-These languages were perceived as primitive and unable to historically attach themselves to the past with any intellectual acuity, nor move forward with any structure.
-The use of localized languages over Latin was a backward progression for humanity according to the elites.
+This Latin sentiment would lead to leadership to refuse any encroachment on the Latin language which the Protestants and other groups and individuals pressed for change.
+It wasn’t only an assertion about the primacy of the Latin language but a fear that the rise of common languages would lead to ignorance.
+The elites viewed these languages as primitive; unable to historically attach themselves to the past with any intellectual acuity, nor move forward with any structure.
+The use of localized languages over Latin was a backward progression for humanity.

 This uprising eventually led to the Council of Trent which began in 1545 — presided by Pope Paul III.
 Pope Paul began his leadership of the Catholic Church in 1534, which was the same year the Tyndale version first produced “other tonges shall cease” in I Corinthians 13:8.
 It demanded a response.

-The Council of Trent, 4th Session came up with strong language that all publications had to be approved by the Church authorities prior to printing.
-Special emphasis was on the Latin Bible as being the only authentic one, all the rest are inferior.
+The Council of Trent, 4th Session came up with strong language that all publications had to be approved by the Church authorities before printing.
+Particular emphasis was on the Latin Bible as being the only authentic one; all the rest are inferior.
 It failed to address the fact that the majority of the church audience did not understand Latin or how to remedy this problem.